Dick Axelsson

 Dick Axelsson (born 25 April 1987) is a Swedish former professional ice hockey winger.
-He last played for Djurgårdens IF in the Swedish Hockey League (SHL).
+He last played for Djurgårdens IF in Hockeyallsvenskan.
 He was drafted 62nd overall by the Detroit Red Wings in the 2006 NHL Entry Draft.
 Axelsson won the Swedish Championship with Färjestads in 2009, and 2011 when he also made the Elitserien All-Star team.

 Playing career

 He was on loan with Färjestads BK of Elitserien from the Detroit Red Wings, he won the gold medal with the team in 2008–09.
 The Red Wings drafted him in the second round of the 2006 Draft, 62nd overall.

 In 2011, Axelsson left Färjestad to join nearly relegated Modo, where he missed the first few matches due to a wrist injury.
 In his competitive debut, Axelsson made an assist.
 After one season with Modo, he then left to join his third Elitserien club, Frölunda HC, in time for the 2012–13 season.

 On 31 March 2014, Axelsson opted to leave the SHL and signed a multi-year contract with Swiss club, HC Davos of the National League A (NLA).
 In his first season in 2014–15, Axelsson contributed to Davos capturing the Swiss championship, posting 33 points in 45 games.

 Following three years in Davos, with injury plaguing the 2016–17 season, Axelsson opted to return to Swedish for a second stint with Färjestad BK on an optional two-year deal on 12 April 2017.